lufelipe12/lufelipe12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a 1 year fullstack bootcamp.
+- 🔭 I’m currently studying on a 1 year fullstack bootcamp.

 - 🌱 I’m currently learning NodeJS.